 Custom Pavilions & Outdoor Structures

-A pavilion is the ultimate outdoor shelter, a fully roofed structure that protects you from sun and rain while keeping the open-air feel.
-As an authorized Outdoor Elements dealer, we install engineered aluminum and custom wood pavilions built to last decades.
+A pavilion is the ultimate outdoor shelter: a fully roofed structure that blocks sun and rain while keeping the open-air feel.
+As an authorized Outdoor Elements dealer and installer, we build engineered aluminum pavilions with solid insulated roofs plus custom timber-frame and wood pavilions, across Knoxville and East Tennessee, built to last for decades behind a real manufacturer warranty.

 Features and options we build, your final scope and price depend on the design you choose.